prithvipatl/GITS/phase3trials.md

 ### Tasks

 1. Create a branch, `<token>-1`.
-2. Let the experimentor make a change to `main` branch.
-3. Create another branch, `<token>-2`.
+2. Create another branch, `<token>-2`.
 Compare the difference between GITS and git.
-4. Change to `<token>-1`.
+3. Change to `<token>-1`.
    1. Create a file `test1.txt`, add text to it.
    2. Commit the changes
    3. Push the changes
-5. Again inside the `<token>-1`
+4. Again inside the `<token>-1`
    1. Create another file, `test2.txt`, add text to it.
    2. Commit the change.
    3. You do not need these changes, rebase this local branch with remote `<token>-1`, that is undo all the commits which are not pushed.
-6. Change the branch to `<token>-2`
+5. Change the branch to `<token>-2`
    1. Create a file, `test2.txt`, commit it and push it.
-7. Track/upstream the remote `<token>-2` using local `<token>-1`.
+6. Track/upstream the remote `<token>-2` using local `<token>-1`.
-8. Check the status of the branch and see if it shows whether the status wrt `<token>-2` is displayed.
+7. Check the status of the branch and see if it shows whether the status wrt `<token>-2` is displayed.
-9. Check whether you have any conflicts with `main` branch by merging the latest main branch in to local `<token>-1`.
+8. Check whether you have any conflicts with `main` branch by merging the latest main branch in to local `<token>-1`.

-10. Seems there are too many changes and it has been messed up for two branches.
+9. Seems there are too many changes and it has been messed up for two branches.
 Remove the repo and restart your work by cloning the repo.

 Participants fill the questionnaire: https://forms.gle/cvH3f6aYvojgsyVv5